 - This drug is taken with other drugs.
 Be sure you know about the warnings, benefits, and risks of these other drugs.
 Talk with the doctor if you have questions or concerns about any of the drugs.

 - Have your child swallow whole.
 Do not let your child chew, break, or crush.

 - Shake well before use.

-- You may take liquid alone or mix with a full glass (8 ounces) of chocolate milk, Ensure®, or Advera® to make it taste better.
-Take this drug within 1 hour of mixing.
+- You may give the liquid alone or mix with a full glass (8 ounces/240 mL) of chocolate milk, Ensure®, or Advera® to make it taste better.
+Give this drug within 1 hour of mixing.

 - Store in the original container at room temperature or in a refrigerator.
 If stored at room temperature, throw away any part not used after 30 days.